AditiGupta1712/Supermarket-Insights/README.md

 ## DDL (Data Definition Language)

-The DDL section includes the SQL statements for creating the necessary database tables: aisles, departments, product, orders, and order_product.
+The DDL section includes the SQL statements for creating the necessary database tables: aisles, departments, products, orders, and order_product.
 Foreign key constraints are also defined to establish relationships between the tables.

 ## DML (Data Manipulation Language)